 Currently, there are models of spray guns recommended for various purposes.
 Many masters get a separate tool for the base, applying varnish or primer.
 Of course, this is convenient, but it is not necessary.

 There are many examples of craftsmen who use one spray gun for many types of work.
-However, here you will need to develop the skill for high-quality use of the spray gun.
+However, here you will need to develop the skill for high-quality use of the best spray gun for cars.

 Which compressor is suitable for a spray gun?